sourencho/sourencho.github.io/_posts/2020-05-01-what-I-worked-on-at-recurse.md

 tags: [learning, gamedev, graphics, livecoding, pico8]
 ---

-After working at Yelp for three years as a data engineer I decided to quit and figure out if I could shift into spending my days doing more creative coding.
+After working as a data engineer for three years I decided to quit and figure out if I could find a more creative application of coding.

-I heard about [The Recurse Center](https://www.recurse.com/) from a friend and applied with the hopes of exploring creative coding in a more structured and social setting.
+I heard about [The Recurse Center](https://www.recurse.com/) from a friend and applied with the hopes of exploring creative coding in a structured and social setting.

 > The Recurse Center is a self-directed, community-driven educational retreat for programmers based in New York City.

 <br>

-It turned out to be a fantastic decision - I learned a ton, made great friends and came out with the skills, knowledge and determination to pursue game development as a career.
+It turned out to be a fantastic decision.
+I learned a ton, made great friends and came out with the skills, knowledge and determination to pursue game development as a career.

-I stayed a batch and a half, which lasted 4.5 months. <br>
+I stayed for a batch and a half, which lasted 4.5 months. <br>
 While I was there these are the things I worked on and studied:

 <br>